ozalpozqur/altogic-auth-nuxt3/README.md

 }
 ```

-# Let's get to the most important point
+# Handling Authentication In Server Side
+This is most important part of the project.
+We will handle authentication in server side.
+We will use `altogic` library to handle authentication in server side.

 Nuxt is a server side rendering tool, we will do some operations on the backend.
 So we need to create a folder named **server** in our project root directory.

 ## Let's create a server folder
-Create a folder named **server** in your project root directory.
+Create a folder named `server` in your project root directory.

 And create files in server folder like image in below
 ![Application](github/server-folder.png)